Find out more about BAFTA Crew Film & TV. Any further questions? Email us at [email protected].

 Where will the live masterclasses take place?

 The three live regional masterclasses will take place in venues in major cities throughout the UK and the nations.
-In 2014 the programme held events in: Bristol, Manchester, Liverpool, Birmingham, Nottingham, York, Leeds, Brighton, Glasgow, Cardiff and Belfast.
+In previous years, the programme held events in: Bristol, Manchester, Liverpool, Birmingham, Nottingham, York, Leeds, Brighton, Glasgow, Cardiff and Belfast.
 NB This is subject to change based on the geographical make-up of the final group.
-Find out more about the BAFTA Crew 2014 programme.

 You will need to pay the joining fee when you are offered a place.
 An email will be sent to you to confirm.